-In addition to the effects on trait space area (FD), cascading extinctions lead to less densely filled trait spaces (Fig. 5-B3).
+Beyond the effects on trait space area (FD), cascading extinctions lead to less densely filled trait spaces (Fig. 5-B3).
 There is a high concentration of species in the core of the trait space (hot colors, Fig. 5-B3).
-The direct and indirect effects of coral loss affected species distributed within and along the edge of this core, resulting in lower functional variation among species (as shown by the marginal histograms).
+The direct and indirect effects of coral loss affected fish species distributed within and along the edge/limits of this core, resulting in lower functional variation among species (as shown by the marginal histograms).
 Regarding the traits per se, coral loss would directly affect species belonging to low trophic levels, with both small and large body sizes, occupying shallow and warm waters, and with small group sizes and aspect ratios (red areas in Fig. 5C, 1 vs 2).
 While also affecting species in similar trait space zones, the indirect effect additionally influenced species with large body sizes and aspect ratios (red areas in Fig. 5C, 2 vs 3).